 Low Sugar Granola Recipe

-This low sugar higher protein granola is the perfect way to give you control over how much sugar you eat in the morning.
+This low sugar granola that is higher in protein is the perfect way to give you control over how much sugar you eat in the morning.

 A blue bowl filled with Clean Eating Low Sugar Granola and topped with a few slices of strawberries.
 A pitcher of milk sits off to the side.